INTERSECTIONS

 - Contribute to current policy debates around the impacts of and funding of interdisciplinary and transdisciplinary research in Switzerland and beyond.

-Underlying values in collaborative research practices and their evaluation – an empirical inquiry into resulting connections and disconnections
+Underlying values in collaborative research practices and their assessment– an empirical inquiry into resulting connections and disconnections

 Doctoral candidate: Anne-Sophie Schaltegger